 Damon Hininger was named President and Chief Executive Officer of CoreCivic in August 2009, having previously been appointed as President and Chief Operating Officer in July 2008.
-He served as Senior Vice President of Federal and Local Customer Relations since September 2007 after having served as Vice President of Federal and Local Customer Relations since June 2002.
-Hininger previously served CoreCivic as Vice President, Business Analysis since December 2000.
-He has also served the company as Director, Strategic Planning and Director, Proposal Development.
-Hininger joined CoreCivic in 1992 as a correctional officer at Leavenworth Detention Center in Leavenworth, Kansas, and was promoted to Training Manager at Central Arizona Detention Center in 1994.
+He served as senior vice president of Federal and Local Customer Relations since September 2007 after having served as vice president of Federal and Local Customer Relations since June 2002.
+Hininger previously served CoreCivic as vice president of Business Analysis since December 2000.
+He has also served the company as director of Strategic Planning and director of Proposal Development.
+Hininger joined CoreCivic in 1992 as a correctional officer at Leavenworth Detention Center in Leavenworth, Kansas, and was promoted to training manager at Central Arizona Detention Center in 1994.
 That same year, Hininger was also selected as both Central Arizona Detention Center's and CoreCivic's companywide Employee of the Year.
 He joined the corporate office in 1995, serving as manager of Facility Start Up for three years.

-Hininger is active in the community, currently serving as a member of the United Way of Metropolitan Nashville Board of Trustees, Nashville Public Education Foundation Board of Directors, Belmont University Board of Trustees, Men of Valor Board of Directors, and the Middle Tennessee Council Boy Scouts of America Board of Directors.
-He also serves on the Kansas State Foundation Board of Directors and Belmont University's Massey School of Business Board of Advisors.
+Hininger currently serves as a member of the Tennessee Chamber Board of Directors, Tennessee Leadership Business Council, Nashville Area Chamber of Commerce Board of Directors, Men of Valor Board of Directors and the Middle Tennessee Boy Scouts of America Board of Directors.
+He also serves on the Kansas State Foundation Board of Directors and the Pi Kappa Alpha Foundation Board of Trustees.
 In 2011, Hininger was named by Forbes as one of the "Top 20 Most Powerful CEOs 40 and Under."
 More recently in 2022, Hininger was honored with the E.R.
 Cass Correctional Achievement award by the American Correctional Association, the highest honor bestowed on a correctional professional in the industry.

 Hininger earned a bachelor's degree from Kansas State University and a master's of business administration from the Jack Massey Graduate School of Business at Belmont University.
 He was honored in 2010 as the Massey Graduate School Alumni of the Year.